-Orphanet Data for Rare Diseases grant
+Orphanet Data for Rare Diseases Direct Grants

-The Orphanet Data for Rare Diseases Direct Grant (OD4RD) was a one-year project co-funded by the European Commision's EU4Health programme that started in 2022.
+The Orphanet Data for Rare Diseases Direct Grant (OD4RD) was a one-year project co-funded by the European Commision's EU4Health programme that started in 2022 which was followed up in 2023 by the OD4RD2 Direct Grant for a three-year period.

 The aim of OD4RD was to increase the visibility of rare diseases in Health Information Systems by achieving the implementation of ORPHAcodes in hospitals, to increase the quality of data generated about RD patients by disseminating best practices for coding with ORPHAcodes, and to provide the means to generate accurate data for exploitation and analysis by European Reference Networks (ERNs), hospitals and decision makers, notably to improve their understanding of RD activities.
-The project also aimed to contribute to the EU Health Data Strategy by connecting the dots with structuring initiatives around EHR formats and health data spaces (EHDS) both for primary use in order to achieve better diagnosis and care of RD patients, (for example for the assessment of current practices and results against gold standards of care), as well as for secondary use, to inform policy decision-making and research The project aimed to maintain the update of the Orphanet nomenclature and classification of RD, the development of the Orphanet knowledge and information base around RD in collaboration with ERNs, the development of national Orphanet nomenclature hubs to ensure optimal implementation at national level, and support to the EC in its ERN strategy through dedicated IT systems.
-Training sessions and a help desk have been provided.
+The project also aimed to contribute to the EU Health Data Strategy by connecting the dots with structuring initiatives around EHR formats and health data spaces (EHDS) both for primary use in order to achieve better diagnosis and care of RD patients, (for example for the assessment of current practices and results against gold standards of care), as well as for secondary use, to inform policy decision-making and research

+The project maintained the update of the Orphanet nomenclature and classification of RD, the development of the Orphanet knowledge and information base around RD in collaboration with ERNs, the development of national Orphanet nomenclature hubs to ensure optimal implementation at national level, and support to the EC in its ERN strategy through dedicated IT systems.
+Training sessions and a help desk have been provided over the project's run (ending mid 2023).
+A full repository of deliverables is available.